sinamics/ztnet/docs/ztnet/docs/Installation/docker-compose.md

 POSTGRES_USER  #Default: postgres
 POSTGRES_PASSWORD  #Default: postgres
 POSTGRES_DB  #Default: ztnet
-NEXTAUTH_URL  #Default: "http://localhost:3000" # Change `localhost` to your production domain when deploying.
+NEXTAUTH_URL  #Default: "http://localhost:3000" # Set the NEXTAUTH_URL environment variable to the canonical URL of your site.
-NEXTAUTH_URL_INTERNAL #Default: "http://localhost:3000" # Change `localhost` to your production domain when deploying.
+NEXTAUTH_URL_INTERNAL # If provided, server-side calls will use this instead of NEXTAUTH_URL.
+Useful in environments when the server doesn't have access to the canonical URL of your site.
+Defaults to NEXTAUTH_URL.
 NEXTAUTH_SECRET  #Default: "random_secret", change this to a random string for security.
 ```

+For more information on NEXTAUTH environment variables, see [NEXTAUTH Environment Variables](https://next-auth.js.org/configuration/options#environment-variables).